-LocalTime class represents a time without any date or timezone information in the ISO-8601 calendar system.
-This class does not store or represent a date or time-zone.
-Instead, it is a description of the local time as seen on a wall clock.
+LocalTime class represents a time without date or timezone information in the ISO-8601 calendar system.
+This class does not store or represent a date or time zone.
+Instead, it is a local time description, as seen on a wall clock.

 LocalDate, you can use create an instance of

 LocalTime from the system clock, parse a string, or specify time units manually:

 // use system clock LocalTime now = LocalTime.now(); // parse a string LocalTime parseTime = LocalTime.parse("02:08"); // specify hour-minute-second - 08:45:20 AM LocalTime specificTime = LocalTime.of(8, 45, 20);

 Similarly, you can use also add or minus hours, minutes, seconds, or even nanoseconds to a given

 // past hour LocalTime pastHour = LocalTime.now().minusHours(1); // add minutes - can be replaced with `plusMinutes()` LocalTime addMinutes = LocalTime.now().plus(15, ChronoUnit.MINUTES);

 LocalTime class provides various utility methods to get different units of the time like hours, minutes, seconds, or nanoseconds: